PyramidTechnologies/escpos/imaging.rst

 ..
 1c7d25:
 .. py:attribute:: QR Generator - $1C $7D $25

     Encodes the specified string as a QR code using the specified width.
+The resulting QR code will be center justified unless you override the line justification before issue the command.

-    :Range: ``None``
+    :Range: ``1 to 200 alphanumeric and URL-safe characters``
     :Default: ``None``
     :Related: ``None``
     :Example: